This post contains affiliate links for your convenience. View our full disclosure policy here.

 But… Phonics is Difficult

 Take a look at some numbers and facts:

-- But, there are only 26 graphemes (letters).
-That’s only half as many letters in the English language than there are sounds.
+- But, there are only 26 letters (there are 250 graphemes, which are letters or groups of letters that correspond to a single sound).
+That’s only half as many letters in the English language as there are sounds.

 That’s a lot of pressure when learning to read.